aleph1888/mangopay_edd_plugin_web/README.md

 Non-critical features:
 - Fundify 'all or nothing' funds retrievement not implemented.
 So any payment will go directly to campaigns wallet.
 - https://github.com/aleph1888/mangopay_edd_plugin/issues
-- Non English traduction available (need to translate from spain).
+- Non English traduction available (need to translate from spanish).

 Just for beauty features:
 - Code not documented